lbell/hydrogen-calendar-embeds/readme.txt

 Example: `fc_args='{"eventSources":%5B"url"%5D}'` will be converted to `{"eventSources":["url"]}`

 Note: this is experimental - things may break.

+== Contributing ==

+Contributions are welcome!
+Please feel free to submit a Pull Request to the [GitHub repository](https://github.com/lbell/pretty-calendar-embeds).

+== Support ==

+For support, feature requests, or bug reports, please visit the [GitHub repository](https://github.com/lbell/pretty-calendar-embeds).

+You can also sponsor development at [GitHub Sponsors](https://github.com/sponsors/lbell).

 == Frequently Asked Questions ==